 After I Painted the Wood Cabinets White

 When things drip on them, I am able to clean them off with no stains.
 The finish still looks great and there is minimal yellowing.

-I am still very happy with this DIY and am so glad I did it!
+It is a very achievable DIY and you can totally do it too.
 I’ve been asked a lot about how to chalk paint cabinets so check out my FAQ with lots of answers here.

 Oh my gosh but you gotta see the hood vent!

 Isn’t that finish amazing?
-Click here to see how I did it.

 I love how it turned out and can’t believe I waited so long to paint it.